mpalourdio/MpaCustomDoctrineHydrator/README.md

 ```

 You're done!
 Date colums will be hydrated/extracted, filtered and validated automatically, without providing anything else in your entities.
-Your form elements will have a placeholder.
+Your form elements will be rendered with a placeholder.

 Usage (the hard and decoupled way)